Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Results

-While the large increases for primary-care treatable and non-emergent visits are consistent with the original Oregon results, we expected to find some significant negative ITEs in these categories.
-This hypothesis is because those are the types of visits most likely affected by gaining health insurance coverage and are easier addressed by access to primary care physicians.
-In contrast, we only observe a sizable amount of negative ITEs for the emergent, non-preventable category.
-This finding suggests that some people reduce ED usage by not seeking treatment for conditions that potentially require treatment in the emergency department.
+In summarizing, the pattern of heterogeneous effects we uncover offers a more nuanced interpretation of Medicaid's effect on ED utilization that is not discernible by focusing on the mean effect alone.
+For instance, the large fraction of statistically significant increases for primary care treatable and non-emergent visits suggests that gaining Medicaid coverage increased ED use in these categories for most people, not just on average.
+In contrast, we observe a sizable amount of negative ITEs for the emergent, non-preventable category.
+While the average effect is not statistically significant, this finding suggests that some people reduced ED usage by not seeking treatment for conditions that may require emergency department treatment.

+It is also instructive to highlight the most important covariates driving these heterogeneous effects.
+Put differently, what are the most used individual characteristics for tree splitting in growing the causal forests?
+Table \ref{tab:desc.base} lists the covariates utilized in growing the causal forests---pre-randomization ED use (overall use and by visit type), SNAP and TANF receipt measures, and lottery list variables.
+Figure \ref{fig:varimp-any-visit-ed} displays the variable importance scores for the top 20 characteristics.
+We present the corresponding variable importance plot for the number of ED visits and the scores for all variables in Appendix \ref{appendixA}.
+For the extensive margin, Figure \ref{fig:varimp-any-visit-ed} shows that the causal forest splits the most on pre-lottery SNAP benefits followed by age, the sum of total ED facility charges, the number of pre-lottery emergent but non-preventable ED visits, and the number of pre-lottery primary care treatable ED visits.

 \begin{singlespace}

 \end{singlespace}